Amr4924/Simple-Cpp-Operations-Project/README.md

 ### Contribution Guidelines

 - Follow C++ best practices and coding standards
+- Use proper header file organization for new features
-- Add comments for complex logic
+- Add comprehensive comments for complex logic
-- Test your changes thoroughly
+- Test your changes thoroughly across different platforms
 - Update documentation if necessary
+- Maintain the modular architecture when adding new functions

+## � Version History

+- **V3.5** - Professional modular architecture with header file organization
+- **V3.0** - Added triangle geometry and unit conversion systems
+- **V2.0** - Enhanced arithmetic operations with operation history
+- **V1.0** - Basic calculator with fundamental operations

-## 📝 License
+## �📝 License

 This project is open source and available under the [MIT License](LICENSE).